 What this means will vary from person to person, and is different for children, young people and adults.
-Your specialist care team will work with you on a treatment plan that is tailored to your needs.
+Your specialist care team will work with you on a treatment plan that's tailored to your needs.

 Treatment for children and young people

-If your child is under 18 and thought to have gender dysphoria, they will usually be referred to a specialist child and adolescent Gender Identity Clinic (GIC).
+If your child is under 18 and thought to have gender dysphoria, they'll usually be referred to a specialist child and adolescent Gender Identity Clinic (GIC).